Table of Contents

 Now in possession of his true name, Isis had the power to manipulate Ra and she simply told him to give up the throne and retire.
 Left with no choice, the sun god vacated the divine throne and retreated to the sky.
 With his wife and the people’s love behind him, Osiris ascended to the throne and became the new supreme god of Egypt, fulfilling the prophecy of the end of Ra’s rule.

 However, this was only the beginning of Osiris’ story.
 For while Osiris continued to be a great ruler and had the full support and adoration of the people of Egypt, Set’s resentment of his brother had only continued to grow.
-One day, while Osiris had left his throne to visit other lands and left Isis to rule in his stead, Sett began to put the pieces of a convoluted plan into place.
+One day, while Osiris had left his throne to visit other lands and left Isis to rule in his stead, Set began to put the pieces of a convoluted plan into place.

-Eventually, the god king returned, and the glorious feast commenced.
+When the god king returned, and the glorious feast commenced.
 Everyone was enjoying themselves for quite some time and so, when Set brought forth his box, all their guests approached it with light-hearted curiosity.
 Set announced that the chest was a gift he would bestow on anyone who could fit perfectly into the box.

-Then, in front of the crowd’s stunned gaze, Set took the coffin and threw it in the River Nile.
+Then, in front of the crowd’s stunned gaze, Set took the coffin and threw it in the river Nile.
 Before anyone could do anything, Osiris’ coffin was floating down the current.
 And that’s how Osiris was drowned by his own brother.

-As the god’s coffin floated north through the Nile, it eventually entered the Mediterranean Sea.
-There, currents took the coffin north-east, along the coastline, until it eventually landed at the base of a tamarisk tree near the town of Byblos in today’s Lebanon.
+As the god’s coffin floated north through the Nile, it eventually reached the Mediterranean Sea.
+There, currents took the coffin northeast, along the coastline, until it eventually landed at the base of a tamarisk tree near the town of Byblos in today’s Lebanon.
 Naturally, with the body of a fertility god buried at its roots, the tree quickly grew to an astonishing size, impressing everyone in the town, including the king of Byblos.

 The town’s ruler ordered the tree to be cut down and made into a pillar for his throne room.
 His subjects obliged but happened to cut down the exact section of the tree trunk that had grown around Osiris’ coffin.
 So, completely unaware, the king of Byblos had the corpse of a supreme deity, resting right next to his throne.

-Meanwhile, the grief-stricken Isis was desperately searching for her husband all throughout the land.
-She even asked her sister Nephthys for help even though the latter had helped Set with the feast.
+Meanwhile, the grief-stricken Isis was desperately searching for her husband throughout the land.
+She asked her sister Nephthys for help even though the latter had helped Set with the feast.
 Together, the two sisters transformed into falcons or kite birds and flew across Egypt and beyond in search of Osiris’ coffin.